By Marika Sboros

-Van der Nest dismissed Bhoopchand’s contention that Harcombe’s evidence was irrelevant because the charge against Noakes was not about international dietary guidelines versus South Africa’s guidelines.
-He said testimony of the HPCSA’s own expert witnesses showed that the guidelines of the US, UK and other countries were, in fact, crucial elements of the case against Noakes.
-He pointed out that Harcombe’s PhD thesis was on the science – or lack thereof – behind the US and UK guidelines.
+Van der Nest dismissed Bhoopchand’s contention that Harcombe’s evidence was irrelevant because the charge against Noakes was not about international dietary guidelines.
+He said that the HPCSA’s own expert witnesses’s testimony disputed this.
+They showed that the US and UK guidelines were, in fact, crucial elements of the case against Noakes.

-Van der Nest said the duty of the HPCSA was “not to secure a conviction” against Noakes for a tweet nobody reacted to, but to “assist the panel in determining the truth”.
+Van der Nest said that Harcombe’s PhD thesis was on the science behind the US and UK guidelines.
+He said that the HPCSA’s duty was “not to secure a conviction” against Noakes for a tweet nobody reacted to, but to “assist the panel in determining the truth”.

 Adams gave a short and concise ruling and used the HPCSA’s own actions and statements in calling surprise witnesses at late stages.
 Among those witnesses were Stellenbosch psychiatry professor Willie Pienaar, and US-based Prof Jacques Rossouw.
 However, Rossouw failed to turn up on the day and claimed that couldn’t get permission in time from the National Institutes of Health.